EmbodiedCognition/py-c3d/docs/examples.md

 The function `c3d.writer.Writer.add_frames` takes ``numpy`` array of point data---and, optionally, a ``numpy`` array of analog data---and adds it to an internal data buffer.
-The :func:`write <c3d.Writer.write>` method serializes all of the frame data to a C3D binary file.
+The function `c3d.writer.Writer.write` serializes all of the frame data to a C3D binary file.

 Editing